 His first study was on the oscillations of strings and elastic.
 He examined how the wires set their oscillations according to the operating conditions and the nature of the wire's range of motion.
 He studied the theory of thermodynamics and the study of how the solubility of solids changes with pressure.
 His primary research work was on electronics.
 He published research papers on variations from Ohm's law and on calculating the force of electricity on elements that are reversible from heat sources.

 He focused on the study of the electrical conductivity of dissolved metal salts in electrodes.
 In them, he studied the conductivity of insoluble metal sulfide crystals and other crystalline solids.
-He found that in many metal sulfides the magnitude of the resistor varies according to the directions and magnitudes of the applied voltage.
+He found that in many metal sulfides, the magnitude of the resistance varies according to the directions and magnitudes of the applied voltage.
 He used the electrolytic properties of galena, a low-conductivity crystal mixed with carbon sulfide, to form two electrodes.
 This was the first faulty conductor of the day.
 It was not widely used at the time but became widely used in 1948.

 Braun spent twenty years at the university teaching and studying physics.
 Developed a variety of electronic tools.
-In 1897 he developed a cathode ray oscilloscope and an electrometer.
-He did not receive a patent for it but wrote and published an explanatory essay so that anyone could understand how it should be operated.
+In 1897, he developed a cathode ray oscilloscope and an electrometer.
+He did not receive a patent for I,t but wrote and published an explanatory essay so that anyone could understand how it should be operated.
 It was during this time that he developed the idea of emitting negative rays, and X-rays were discovered.

-In 1898 he focused on the study of the wireless telegraph system.
+In 1898, he focused on the study of the wireless telegraph system.
 Morse transmitted gestures through the water with the help of a high-frequency current.
 Introduced the closed circuit of the wave.
 He made electric gestures in specific directions.
-In 1902 he succeeded in retrieving the waves sent by the inclined transmitter device.
+In 1902, he succeeded in retrieving the waves sent by the inclined transmitter device.
 He wrote and published these in detail under the title Wireless Telegraph in Water and Air.
 He shared the 1909 Nobel Prize with Marconi, the scholar who discovered radio by studying wireless communication.
 Spawned the development of radio and television technology.

-Information: Ramesh, Assistant Professor of Physics, Nehru Memorial College, Puthanampatti, Trichy.
+Information: Dr. P. Ramesh, Assistant Professor of Physics, Nehru Memorial College, Puthanampatti, Trichy.

 No comments: